BitcoinDesign/Guide/guide/payments/send.md

 ## Transaction processing and confirmation

 Once the transaction is valid it is now in the *memory pool*, and is available for including in a block by miners.
-When in the *memory pool*, the sender can see the transaction in their wallet as unconfirmed.
+When in the *memory pool*, the sender can see the transaction in their wallet as unconfirmed or pending.

+After broadcasting a transaction, the process of propagation and validation is quite fast so showing these states may be infeasible.
+You may inform the user that their transaction is pending a confirmation, the estimated time to confirm given the current fee market, and once it has gotten its first confirmation.

 {% include image.html
    image = "https://i.imgur.com/idV0Mt7.png"